-(B) Failing Systems.
-The Health Officer may allow the continued use of an existing system which has been discovered to fail, if, due to site constraints, that system cannot be upgraded to meet the standards specified in SCCC 7.38.095 through 7.38.182, and the owner/agent takes measures which will ensure the proper function of such system as specified in subsection (E) of this section.

-(C) Enhanced treatment Systems.
-All enhanced treatment systems as described in SCCC 7.38.182 shall be considered nonstandard systems and shall be required to meet the nonstandard system requirements specified in subsection (E) of this section.

-Appendix A: Santa Cruz County Local Area Mgt Plan Santa Cruz County Code Chapter 7.38, Sewage Disposal Proposed Changes 11/12/20 Draft

-(D) Systems Subject to Prior Operating Permits.
-All systems for which the Health Officer has previously notified the owner that an operating permit would be required, pursuant to the provisions of this chapter in effect prior to adoption of the ordinance codified in this section, shall be considered nonstandard systems subject to the requirements of subsection (E) of this section.

-(E) Requirements.
-Use of a nonstandard system shall be subject to the following requirements:

-(1) The Health Officer shall record a notice of nonstandard system on the property as specified in SCCC 7.38.186.

-(2) The property owner shall maintain the system, monitor system performance, utilize required water conservation measures, comply with any special requirements established as a condition for approval of that specific system and/or specified in the notice of nonstandard system, and if necessary, discontinue use of the dispersal system and have the tank(s) pumped to prevent surfacing of effluent and maintain required separation from groundwater.

-(3) Nonstandard systems shall be subject to regular inspection by the Health Officer to ensure that the above conditions are satisfied.

-(4) If the system is not functioning satisfactorily and/or is not in compliance with requirements specified in the notice of nonstandard system, the property owner may be subject to a violation reinspection fee pursuant to SCCC 7.38.290 and will be required to upgrade the system and/or modify operation as necessary to ensure proper operation.

-(5) Properties served by nonstandard systems shall be subject to an annual service charge under County Service Area No. 12, which shall be established by resolution of the Board of Supervisors to pay the costs of routine system inspections.
+- (B) Failing Systems.
+The Health Officer may allow the continued use of an existing system which has been discovered to fail, if, due to site constraints, that system cannot be upgraded to meet the standards specified in SCCC 7.38.095 through 7.38.182, and the owner/agent takes measures which will ensure the proper function of such system as specified in subsection (E) of this section. - (C) Enhanced treatment Systems.
+All enhanced treatment systems as described in SCCC 7.38.182 shall be considered nonstandard systems and shall be required to meet the nonstandard system requirements specified in subsection (E) of this section. - (D) Systems Subject to Prior Operating Permits.
+All systems for which the Health Officer has previously notified the owner that an operating permit would be required, pursuant to the provisions of this chapter in effect prior to adoption of the ordinance codified in this section, shall be considered nonstandard systems subject to the requirements of subsection (E) of this section. - (E) Requirements.
+Use of a nonstandard system shall be subject to the following requirements: - (1) The Health Officer shall record a notice of nonstandard system on the property as specified in SCCC 7.38.186. - (2) The property owner shall maintain the system, monitor system performance, utilize required water conservation measures, comply with any special requirements established as a condition for approval of that specific system and/or specified in the notice of nonstandard system, and if necessary, discontinue use of the dispersal system and have the tank(s) pumped to prevent surfacing of effluent and maintain required separation from groundwater. - (3) Nonstandard systems shall be subject to regular inspection by the Health Officer to ensure that the above conditions are satisfied. - (4) If the system is not functioning satisfactorily and/or is not in compliance with requirements specified in the notice of nonstandard system, the property owner may be subject to a violation reinspection fee pursuant to SCCC 7.38.290 and will be required to upgrade the system and/or modify operation as necessary to ensure proper operation. - (5) Properties served by nonstandard systems shall be subject to an annual service charge under County Service Area No. 12, which shall be established by resolution of the Board of Supervisors to pay the costs of routine system inspections and oversight.
 Service charges may be levied by another sanitation entity if the property is located outside of County Service Area No. 12.
-The Health Officer may waive an annual charge for systems which meet all standards except adequate expansion area and which continue to perform adequately.

-(6) The Health Officer shall establish policies and procedures for use of nonstandard systems.

-(F) Owner Acceptance of Requirements.
+The Health Officer may waive an annual charge for systems which meet all standards except adequate expansion area and which continue to perform adequately. - (6) Owners of properties with enhanced treatment systems shall be required to maintain a service contract with an approved onsite system service provider to regularly inspect, monitor, and maintain the system and submit reports of system performance to the Health Officer on at least an annual basis, or more frequently if specified.
+Property owner shall provide for and maintain a telemetry system to allow remote monitoring of the system, unless such requirement is waived by the Health Officer. - (7) The Health Officer shall establish policies and procedures for use of nonstandard systems. - (F) Owner Acceptance of Requirements.
 Before the Health Officer approves a permit for the use of a nonstandard system, the owner of the property or an agent duly authorized by the owner to act on the owner's behalf must enter into an agreement with the County of Santa Cruz acknowledging and accepting the requirements for use of a nonstandard system as described above.